| Safe Haskell | None |

 idToHandIndex :: T Core -> Player -> ID -> Maybe HandIndex #

-The index of the card with this ID
+The index of the card with this ID, in the hand of the

 player at the given spot